 Chia Seeds

 These tiny little seeds pack a punch nutritionally!
 Chia seeds are a fantastic source of omega-3 essential polyunsaturated fatty acids.
 For vegans or those on a plant-based diet, who are not eating oily fish, you need to consciously add plant-based sources of omega-3 into your diet to ensure you're getting enough.
 The best plant-based sources of omega-3 fats are chia seeds, flax seeds, seaweed and walnuts.
-So this recipe is a great way to add these amazing little seeds into your diet and ensure you're getting the omega-3s you need.
-(Also try to nibble on walnuts and sprinkle flax or seaweed on your food!)
+So this recipe is a great way to add these amazing little seeds into your diet to help ensure that you're getting the omega-3s you need.
+(You can also nibble on walnuts and sprinkle flax or seaweed on your food!)

-- Firm or Extra-Firm Tofu (silken tofu is too soft and will not hold together, medium tofu will not get crispy enough)
+- Firm or Extra-Firm Tofu - silken or soft tofu is too soft and will not hold together, medium tofu will not get crispy enough.
+Press the tofu if you want it to be more chewy (see notes below for how to press tofu).

-- Chia seeds – these tiny seeds just love to suck up all the liquid from the tofu, helping to make the outside extra crispy.
+- Chia seeds – as well as packing in the nutrients, these tiny seeds also like to suck up all the liquid from the tofu, helping to make the outside extra crispy.

 Basic Instructions

-- Press the tofu (optional – for a more chewy texture as opposed to a softer almost liquidy texture if left unpressed);
+- Press the tofu (optional – for a more chewy texture instead of the softer creamy texture if left unpressed);

 Chef’s Tips